-- 1. Is licensed as a hospital, Extended Care Facility, or Rehabilitation facility operating pursuant to state law; - 2.
+- 1. Is licensed as a Hospital, Extended Care Facility, or Rehabilitation Facility operating pursuant to state law; - 2.
 Is regularly engaged in providing 24-hour skilled nursing care under the regular supervision of a Physician and the direct supervision of a registered nurse; - 3.
 Maintains a daily record on each patient; - 4.
-Has an effective utilization review plan: - 5.
+Has an effective Utilization Review plan; - 5.
 Provides each patient with a planned program of observation prescribed by a Physician; and - 6.
 Provides each patient with active treatment of an illness or injury, in accordance with existing Generally Accepted Standards of Medical Practice for that condition.

-Extended Care Facility does not include a facility primarily for rest, the aged, treatment of Substance Use, Custodial Care, nursing care, or for care of Mental Disorders or the mentally incompetent.
+Extended Care Facility does not include a Facility primarily for rest, the aged, treatment of Substance Use Disorder, Custodial Care, nursing care, or for care of Mental Disorders or the mentally incompetent.

-Facility means an institution categorized as a hospital, an outpatient clinic, hospice, an extended care facility, an urgent care facility, an ambulatory surgical center, a skilled nursing facility, a residential treatment facility, an inpatient facility or a federally qualified health center.
+Facility means an institution categorized as a Hospital, an outpatient clinic, Hospice, an Extended Care Facility, an Urgent Care Center, an Ambulatory Surgical Center, a skilled nursing Facility, a Residential Treatment Facility, an Inpatient Facility or a federally qualified health center.

-Facility Fee means a charge incurred to the member for covered services rendered by a Network Provider in a Facility.
+Facility Fee means a charge incurred to the Member for Covered Services rendered by a Network Provider in a Facility.

-Formulary means our list of covered drugs available on our website at Ambetter.CoordinatedCareHealth.com or by calling our Member Services department.
+Formulary or Preferred Drug List means our list of covered drugs available on our website at Ambetter.CoordinatedCareHealth.com or by calling our Member Services department.